Inflect logo

 Natural Disaster Risk

-The Butler area has a High natural disaster risk profile, with a FEMA National Risk Index score of 84.00 as of September 2025.
-Facility design and site selection must account for a range of potential events.
-The primary risks include severe winter weather, tornados, riverine flooding, strong winds, and occasional hurricane remnants.
+Butler has a high natural disaster risk profile, with a FEMA National Risk Index score of 84.00 out of 100, as of September 2025.
+This rating is driven by a combination of factors, requiring careful site selection and facility engineering.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business